WaxenOsprey/SolarSystem.DB/readme.md

 flask run
 ```

 ## Project Brief

 ### SolarSystem.DB

-Build an app that allows a user to travel, explore and catalogue the solar system.
+Build an app that allows a user to explore and catalogue the solar system.

 ### MVP

 - The app should allow the user to create (discover) new moons and planets and edit their properties
 - The app should allow the user to travel from the sun to each planet/moon and view information about the planet
 - The app should allow the user to destroy any solar system object.

-### UX inspired (loosely) by NASA website and by games such as Elite Dangerous

 ### Possible Extensions